-Baricitinib (Olumiant) is a selective and reversible Janus kinase (JAK) 1 and 2 inhibitor, licensed as an anti-inflammatory treatment for rheumatoid arthritis and atopic dermatitis.
+Baricitinib (Olumiant) is a selective and reversible Janus kinase (JAK) 1 and 2 inhibitor, licensed as an anti-inflammatory treatment for rheumatoid arthritis, atopic dermatitis and severe alopecia areata.
 JAK-inhibitors are thought to control high levels of cytokines and inflammation, seen in patients with severe SARS-CoV-2 infection.